vishnu-u/Google-Data-Analytics-Capstone-Project-Retail-Analytics/README.md

 # Google-Data-Analytics-Capstone-Project : Retail-Analytics
-Capstone Project for Google Data Analytics Specialization on Coursera.
+Capstone Project for Google Data Analytics Specialization on Coursera. <br>
-<b>Problem Statement : </b>The project is to analyze the sales data and understand how customer lifestage, subscription and brand impact the sales.
+<b>Problem Statement : </b>The project is to analyze the sales data and understand how customer lifestage, subscription and brand impact the sales. <br>
 <b>Deliverable : </b>Live dashboards for the three tasks - Customer LifeStage, Customer Subscription and Brand.

 ## Understanding Folder Structure: